Statistical Inference and Power Analysis for Direct and Spillover Effects in Two-Stage Randomized Experiments: A General Methodology for Two-Stage Randomized Experiments

-\paragraph{Simplification.} The practical difficulty of the sample size formula in Theorem~\ref{thm::var-general} is that it requires the specification of many parameters in $\E(\widehat D)$ and the value of vector $x$ in the alternative hypothesis.
+\paragraph{Simplification} The practical difficulty of the sample size formula in Theorem~\ref{thm::samplesize-general} is that it requires the specification of many parameters in $\E(\widehat D)$ and the value of vector $x$ in the alternative hypothesis.
 Thus, we consider the further simplification of the sample size formula to facilitate its application by reducing the number of parameters to be specified by researchers.

-Specifically, we consider the following simplifying conditions. \begin{assumption}[Simplification] We make the following simplifying assumptions: \begin{enumerate}[(a)] \item the cluster sizes are equal: $n_j=n$ for all $j$; \item the within-cluster variances of $Y_{ij}(z,a)$ are the same across different clusters, different treatments, and different treatment assignment mechanisms: $\sigma_j^2(z,a) = \sigma^2_w$ for all $z$ and $a$; \item the between-cluster variances of $Y_{ij}(z,a)$ are the same across different treatments and different treatment assignment mechanisms: $\sigma_b^2(z,a) = \sigma^2_b$ for all $z$ and $a$; \item The within-cluster and between-cluster correlation coefficients between $Y_{ij}(1,a)$ and $Y_{ij}(0,a)$ are the same and non-negative: $\sigma^2_j(1,0;a) =\sigma^2_j(1,0;a) \geq 0 $ and $\sigma^2_b(1,0;a) =\sigma^2_b(1,0;a)\geq 0$ for all $a$ and $a'$. \end{enumerate} \end{assumption} \citet{bair:etal:18} also make simplifying assumptions to reduce the number of parameters.
+\begin{assumption}[Simplification] We make the following simplifying assumptions: \begin{enumerate}[(a)] \item The within-cluster variances of $Y_{ij}(z,a)$ are the same across different clusters, different treatments, and different treatment assignment mechanisms: $\sigma_j^2(z,a) = \sigma^2_w$ for all $z, a$; \item The between-cluster variances of $Y_{ij}(z,a)$ are the same across different treatments and different treatment assignment mechanisms: $\sigma_b^2(z,a) = \sigma^2_b$ for all $z$ and $a$; \item The within-cluster and between-cluster correlation coefficients between $Y_{ij}(1,a)$ and $Y_{ij}(0,a)$ are the same and non-negative: $\sigma^2_j(1,0;a) =\sigma^2_{j'}(1,0;a') \geq 0 $ and $\sigma^2_b(1,0;a) =\sigma^2_b(1,0;a')\geq 0$ for all $j$, $j'$, $a$ and $a'$. \end{enumerate} \end{assumption} \citet{bair:etal:18} also make simplifying assumptions to reduce the number of parameters.
 The authors, however, use the super population framework to derive the optimal design parameters rather than the sample size formulas as done in this paper.